-This is a select listing of area art exhibitions, musical performances, film events, fundraisers and special events that we recommend in both Fairfield and Westchester Counties.
+This is a select listing of area art exhibitions, musical performances, film events, lectures, programs and special events that we recommend in both Fairfield and Westchester Counties.
 The list is updated regularly, so please check back for new events and exhibitions.

 New Releases and Film Series at Jacob Burns Film Center, 364 Manville Road, Pleasantville, NY.
 Jacob Burns Film Center (JBFC) is a nonprofit five-screen cinema and education center located in Pleasantville, NY.
 One of the most successful suburban art houses in the country, they celebrate film as a vehicle for entertainment, education, and inspiration.
 With their films, events, community screenings, visiting artists, and special guests, they strive to further their nonprofit mission, spark dialogue and encourage an acceptance of a diversity of perspectives among their theatergoers and the community—something they started when they opened their doors in 2001.
-Current film series include: Making Waves: New Romanian Cinema (11/30 – 12/7), Retro Revival, World Stage on Screen and more.
+Current film series include: The Meditative Life, Senior Afternoon Cinema, Film to Table, Retro Revival, Global Watch 2018, Remix: The Black Experience in Film, Media and Art and World Stage on Screen.
 For information about current films and programming, visit burnsfilmcenter.org.

 November 11, 2017 – April 1, 2018 – Treasures of the Earth: Mineral Masterpieces from the Robert R. Wiener Collection at the Bruce Museum, 1 Museum Drive, Greenwich, CT.
 Treasures of the Earth will take visitors on a tour of the breathtaking splendor, wonder, and science of minerals.
 Approximately 100 dazzling specimens from the exceptional Robert R. Wiener Collection will be on display, ranging from enormous interconnected cubes of pyrite to dazzlingly clear crystals of selenite to fiery red hexagons of vanadinite.
 Truly global in span, it includes minerals from localities in Madagascar, China, Peru, Australia and beyond.
 Many examples of unusual crystal forms, rare combinations of multiple minerals growing together, and eye-catchingly enormous specimens are all featured.
 Visitors will learn how minerals gain their key properties such as color, crystal shape, luster, and size, and how they play a critical role in everything from nutrition to smart phone assembly.
 Photo: Selenite, Robert R. Wiener Collection, photo by Paul Mutino.